Pre-Arrival Information for Students

 - Temporary Housing is available on a limited basis before the Summer, Fall and Spring semesters.
-Please see the Welcome Message from ISS office for more information.
+The ISS Office can help you book a room at Candlewood Suites.
 If you have questions, please contact firstname.lastname@example.org about Temporary Housing.

 - If you decide to not use temporary housing you are free to make arrangements on your own to stay in a hotel.